 If you are raising wild turkeys, apart from their commercial feed, you should add other supplements and feed to give them an all round det.

 Celery is a low calorie vegetable that when fed in moderation with other vegetables will help provide your turkeys with an all round balanced nutrition.

 If your wild turkeys do take to celery then ensure, it is not fed to them in excess to avoid giving them impacted crops.

-Also here is an article I wrote on feeding ducks with cucumbers
+Also here is an article I wrote on feeding turkeys with cucumbers

 Can Turkeys Eat Celery Leaves